mzfshark/Loterias/README.md

-Here's a sample `README.md` for your project, renamed to **CryptoDraw**.
-This README provides an overview of the project, installation instructions, and usage details.

 # CryptoDraw

 CryptoDraw is a decentralized, blockchain-based lottery system built on Ethereum and compatible networks.
 Utilizing Chainlink VRF (Verifiable Random Function) for secure and transparent random number generation, CryptoDraw offers a fair and verifiable lottery experience.
 The platform allows users to purchase tickets with their chosen numbers and participate in regular draws to win various prizes, including jackpots.